piured/courel/README-doxy.md

 ## Rolling back notes

 Before diving into the roll back events, it is worth clarifying when notes are rolled back.
-When using the sequencer in a regular set-up scenario, the song time $t$ increases over time.
+When using the sequencer in a regular set-up scenario, the song time \f$t\f$ increases over time.
 As the song progresses, you draw the notes in the screen accordingly to their absolute position, and you attend to the events that Courel notifies to you to keep your game's visuals consistent.

-Courel also allows the song time $t$ to decrease over time at any given song time.
+Courel also allows the song time \f$t\f$ to decrease over time at any given song time.
 When this happens, all previous notes that have been judged until the new song time need to be reset and sorted out in the score so they can be judged again.
 Putting notes back into the score is what we call rolling back notes.

 Courel notifies you when notes are rolled back so you can react to it accordingly.
 Most rhythm games remove notes from the scene (or cull them) as soon as they are judged, or go out of the screen.
 When notes are rolled back, it is likely that you will need to put them back into the scene so the user can interact with them again.